 If my husband and I return to San Francisco it would be fun to return there and take skyline pictures at night.
 We did also enjoy a drink up there while viewing the mesmerizing scenery below and planning our days of vacation that were ahead of us.

 Be sure and visit the Top of the Mark if you get a chance.
-Oh...and take your camera!
+Be sure to take your camera!

-Cityscapes from Top of the Mark in San Francisco
+Have you visited the Top of the Mark in San Francisco?

 © 2011 Peggy Woods